jasonm23/markdown-soma/README.md

 what you're editing. _(This could be better, suggestions on how to improve it are welcome.)_

-Note: heavy operations in the buffer, for example edits to large markdown table, will cause slowdown.
-Consider disabling `markdown-soma` for large table edits, or macro actions.

 ## Render hooks

 A new markdown render triggers by hooks in  `markdown-soma--render-buffer-hooks`.